nglm/pycvi/docs/md/welcome_top.md

 - Enables users to define custom CVIs.
 - Multiple CVIs can easily be combined to select the best clustering based on a majority vote.
 - Variation of Information implemented (distance between clusterings).
+- Facilitates the use of time-series distances directly in some of the models implemented in [scikit-learn](https://scikit-learn.org/stable/index.html) such as [AgglomerativeClustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html).

 ## Install